darinz/PSL/08_decision_trees/04_boosting.md

 This comprehensive understanding of boosting provides a solid foundation for applying ensemble methods to various machine learning problems and understanding their theoretical and practical implications.

+## Further Reading and References

+For deeper exploration of boosting algorithms and their applications, consider the following resources:

+### Boosting Notes and Documentation
+- **Boosting Notes:** Comprehensive theoretical and practical coverage of boosting algorithms, including detailed derivations and implementation examples
+- **CS229 Boosting Slides:** Stanford's machine learning course materials on boosting, providing additional mathematical foundations and examples

+### Key Papers and Research
+- **Freund & Schapire (1999):** "A Short Introduction to Boosting" - The original AdaBoost paper
+- **Schapire (1990):** Theoretical foundations of boosting
+- **Kearns & Valiant (1988):** The fundamental question that led to boosting

+### Advanced Topics
+- **Gradient Boosting:** Modern implementations like XGBoost, LightGBM, and CatBoost
+- **Theoretical Analysis:** Understanding why boosting works and its convergence properties
+- **Practical Applications:** Real-world case studies and implementation guidelines

+These resources provide additional depth for those interested in mastering boosting algorithms and their applications in machine learning.